 - Home additions don't have to be vertical.
 You can expand outwards too.
 This will help maintain the neighbourhood's height profile while helping you achieve more living space.
 Keeping your house height low will prevent it from casting shadows on neighbouring properties.

 - Dig deeper.
 Consider renovating your basement to make the space livable.
-It is possible to excavate under and existing home to increase your home's square footage.
+It is possible to excavate the home to increase your home's square footage.

 - Add dormers.
 They can create an upper level in sections.
-Dormers are a great option if your municipality is flexible with residential height restrictions.
+Dormer roof addition projects are a great option if your municipality is flexible with residential height restrictions.
 Dormers can add extra space without having towering upper levels.

 What are you waiting for?
-Get free quotes by posting your project today!!Posted by: Nicole Silver
+Get free quotes by posting your remodeling project today!!Posted by: Nicole Silver